cheind/autoregressive/models/Readme.md

 - `mnist_q256`: WaveNet trained on MNIST with R=699, Q=256
 - `fourier`: WaveNet trained on random Fourier dataset.

 Each model has roughly 4M parameters.
+Please note that the models have not been tuned with few parameters in mind.